jenatton-Malik/jenatton-Malik/README.md

 🔬 Last year I interned at **CERN** (MTA section), where I developed Python interfaces for an oscilloscope and a function generator.
 I left with a recommendation letter from my supervisor. *(available on request)*

+🤖 In July 2026, I interned at **Protocrafted**, an engineering company, where I worked on machine learning applied to robotics and did professional 3D modelling.

 ---

 ### 🚀 Featured projects